+1. Draw a floor plan of your home on a large sheet of paper or use grid paper.

-- 1. Memorize the floor plan of your home. - 2.
-With your floor plan in mind, identify every door and window that you can use as an exit. - 3.
-Remove any obstacles (inside and outside) that might keep you from escaping through windows and doors. - 4.
-Plan the best way out of each room, using your normal way in and out. - 5.
-Plan a second way out of each room. - 6.
-Choose a meeting place in front of your home. - 7.
-Practice the escape plan using the usual way out of your sleeping area. - 8.
+- 2. Check to make sure you have included every door and window that you can use as an exit. - 3.
+Draw all outdoor features or possible obstacles that might keep you from escaping through windows and doors. - 4.
+Draw arrows in red to show the best way out of each room. - 5.
+Draw arrows in blue to show the second way out of each room. - 6.
+Choose a meeting place in front of your home and mark it on the escape plan. - 7.
+Practice the escape plan using the best way out of your sleeping area. - 8.
 Practice the second way out of your sleeping area.